 DIVINE PLAN OR MAN’S PLAN?

 How could a divine plan, put forth by a “Prophet of God” end up as the worst pioneer emigration disaster in American history?
-Mormon Apostle Franklin D. Richards, who was appointed as the President of the European Mission and put in charge of the handcart emigration, wrote an editorial in the Millennia!
-Star (Mormon newspaper published in Europe) on December 22, 1855:
+Mormon apostle Franklin D. Richards, who was appointed as the President of the European Mission and put in charge of the handcart migration, wrote an editorial in the Millennial Star (Mormon newspaper published in Europe) on December 22, 1855:

-The design of the handcarts, not using any iron for the axels, was a flawed design concept that came from Brigham Young himself.
-Brigham wrote a letter to Mormon Apostle Franklin D. Richards, President of the European Mission, in September 1855 laying out the plan and construction of these carts:
+The design of the handcarts, not using any iron for the axles, was a flawed design concept that came from Brigham Young himself.
+Brigham wrote a letter to Mormon apostle Franklin D. Richards, President of the European Mission, in September 1855 laying out the plan and construction of these carts:

-Here we see this was Brigham’s plan and we’ve previously seen Mormon Apostle Richards say this was an inspired plan and “the Lord will own and bless it.”
+Here we see this was Brigham’s plan and we’ve previously seen Mormon apostle Richards say this was an inspired plan and “the Lord will own and bless it.”
 Brigham’s inspired plan was “emigration on the cheap.”
-He is the one who dictated the carts be built without iron and hence the carts experienced many breakdowns because the wheels wore out the axels.
-The emigrants used their rations of bacon to try and grease the axels and hubs to prevent the wheels from wearing out the axels.
+He is the one who dictated the carts be built without iron, and hence the carts experienced many breakdowns because the wheels wore out the axles.
+The emigrants used their rations of bacon to try and grease the axles and hubs to prevent the wheels from wearing out the axles.
 These design faults resulted in delays in Florence and added to an already late start in the season’s migration towards Salt Lake City.

 This plan of Brigham’s was made official when it was issued in the “Thirteenth General Epistle” on October 29.
 1855.
 It was printed in the Millennial Star on January 26, 1856, and stated in pan: